-The Organization derived net revenue and support from the following special fundraising event during the year ended June 30, 2022:
+The Organization derived net support and revenue from the following special fundraising event during the year ended June 30, 2022:

-Virt ual Event
+Virt Virtual Event

 Contributions and sales \$ 55,759

 Direct costs (63,308)

 Net revenue and support \$ (7,549)

-Note 6 - Liquidity and Availability of Resources
+Note 7 - Liquidity and Availability of Resources

 The Organization may receive contributions and promises to give that are restricted by donors and grantors, and considers such contributions restricted for programs which are ongoing, major, and central to its annual operations to be available to meet cash needs for general expenditures.
 The Organization manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability; maintaining adequate liquid assets to fund near-term operating needs; and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.
 The Organization has a liquidity policy to maintain current financial assets less current liabilities at a minimum of six months of budgeted operating expenses.
 To achieve this target, the Organization forecasts its future cash flows and monitors its reserves and liquidity quarterly.
-During the year ended June 30, 2022, the level of liquidity and reserves was managed within the policy requirements.
+During the year ended June 30, 2023, the level of liquidity and reserves was managed within the policy requirements.

-The Organization's financial assets available for general expenditures within one year are as follows at June 30, 2022:
+The Organization's financial assets available for general expenditures within one year are as follows at June 30:

-Financial assets at year-end:
+Financial assets at year-end: 2023 2022

-Cash \$ 583,193
+Cash \$ 464,413 \$ 583,193

-Pledges receivable 797
+Pledges receivable 59,655 100,797

-Investments 121,231
+Investments 402,173 121,231

 Financial assets available for general

-expenditures within one year \$ 705,221
+expenditures within one year \$ 926,241 \$ 805,221

 Substantially all of the Organization's net asset restrictions are generally released within the next fiscal year.
-The Organization anticipates that all net asset restrictions as of June 30, 2022 will be fully released during the next fiscal year.
+The Organization anticipates that all net asset restrictions as of June 30, 2023 will be fully released during the next fiscal year.

-Note 7 - Concentrations and Credit Risk
+Note 8 - Concentrations and Credit Risk